Upper limits of particle emission from high-energy collision and reaction near a maximally rotating Kerr black hole: Geodesic orbit, collision and reaction

 Next we discuss the escape of a particle to infinity based on the effective potential.
 First we consider massless particles.
 Solving $V(r)=0$ for the impact parameter $b=L/E$, we obtain

 This means that a massless particle with impact parameter $b=b_{\pm} (r)$ has a turning point at $r$.
 In particular, for $a=M$, we have

 $b_{+}(r)$ begins with $2M$ and monotonically increases to infinity as $r$ increases from $M$ to infinity. $b_{-}(r)$ begins with $2M$, is larger than $b_{+}(r)$, and monotonically increases to infinity as $r$ increases from $M$ to $2M$.
 As $r$ increases beyond $2M$ to infinity, $b_{-}(r) $ begins with negative infinity, monotonically increases to a local maximum $-7M $ at $r=4M$, and monotonically decreases to negative infinity.
 Thus, for $-7M<b<2M$, the particle escapes to infinity if it is moving outwardly initially.
 For $b>2M$ or $b<-7M$, the particle eventually escapes to infinity irrespective of the sign of the initial velocity if it is outside the outer turning point.
+For $b=2M$ or $b=-7M$, the particle escapes infinity, if it is moving outwardly outside the turning point, initially.
 In other cases, the particle cannot escape to infinity.

 For massive particles, the situation is similar except for energy dependence.
 For convenience, we define $e=E/m$ and $\ell=L/(mM)$.
 For a massive particle, solving $V(r)=0$ for $\ell $, we obtain